PolarBean/DeepSlice/docs/installation.md

 # Installation

-**First** To use DeepLabCut you must have python3 installed.
+**First** To use DeepSlice you must have python3 installed.
 In order to easily install all the dependancies we recommend using [Anaconda](https://www.anaconda.com/products/individual "Anaconda Installation Files").

 **Second** Once anaconda is installed, cd into your cloned DeepSlice directory, then cd into the 'conda_environments' directory, and use our premade environment files to setup your system.